 Toddy is also prepared with palm trees such as date palms.
 Fresh toddy is sweet, it gets intoxicated after fermentation.
 That is start after some time.

 This is a popular local liquor of Noth East state of India, Arunachal Pradesh, and Assam.
 Apong is prepared from Rice.
 The Color of this famous drink is White.

 The percentage of Alcohol is found around 12 % to 13%.
-This is drink is also known in Other Names i.e. Apo, Haaz, Apong Mod, Zou.
-This is also known as Apo, Haaz, Apong Mod, Zou.
+This drink is also known by Other Names i.e. Apo, Haaz, Apong Mod, Zou.
+This is also known as Apo, Haaz, Apong Mod, and Zou.
 Apo is not easily available in the market, it is generally brewed in households.
 And it is an important drink for many festivals and Celebrations.

 3. Fenni – local liquor of Goa

 The Most Popular Local drink in Goa is Fenni.
 This amazing drink is Prepared with Cashew Fenni a white Color alcoholic drink.
 This is drink is quite popular among tourists too.
 The percentage of Alcohol varies from 42% to 45%.
 It is a 400-year-old drink.
 Introduced by Portuguese in Goa.
 Easily available in any liquor shop in Goa in various bottle sizes.